autism-101/hugo-website/content/english/blog/autism-and-sensory-issues.md

 draft: false
 ---

 My whole life I have struggled with the loudness of music and sounds.
 While at a movie or concert I often resort to putting both of my hands over my ears.
 I will look around and wonder why I am the only one in this large group of people that it bothers.
 How can they not hear how LOUD it is?
-Sensitivity to sounds also affects are sleep at night.
+Sensitivity to sounds also affects our sleep at night.
 Many of us suffer from insomnia.

 I’m also sensitive to light and prefer to sit in the dark.
 Since I work from home, I will go through the house and turn off all of the lights when my family leaves for the day.
 I use dark-mode on my computer and I reverse black and white colors by using a black background with green or white text.